 Introduction to Plastic Effect in Photoshop

-In Photoshop the Plastic Effect is the one where our text or image can be made to look like its made of plastic or a plastic sheet has been put above it so as to give it a plastic-like effect.
+In Photoshop, the Plastic Effect is where our text or image can be made to look like it’s made of plastic or a plastic sheet has been put above it to give it a plastic-like effect.
 We can add this effect to a lot of images and texts, most of which you might have seen already in advertisements and social media.
 Now this effect can be put to use in a few different ways.
 So the first method would be the classic using Layer Styles and Toolbox.
 And the second is with the use of Artistic Filters.
 So what are Artistic Filters?
 Photoshop comes with a wide range of ready to use editing effects that can be easily applied to our image or text so as to give it the desired makeover.
 Plastic Wrap Effect is one such kind.
 Today we will see examples of both for clear understanding.

 Applying Plastic Effect in Photoshop

 We will apply the Plastic Effect in two different methods, one in the image and the second in layer:

 Method #1 – Plastic Effect on an Image